1: Think out great, righteous, strong, pleasant, and sincere ways of dealing with main evils of life

 ❋ Do not work for nothing and little - Happiness can be supported by a course that should not hurt.

-❋ Know the advantage of seeming useless as well as useful.
+❋ Know the advantages of seeming useless as well as useful.

 1: To be very different, a treasure